Last Updated on 10th August 2020

 If you are taking on more staff or are taking on a group of volunteers for a single campaign then it is easy to get them up and running with new licenses.
 It’s also easy to close their accounts once the campaign is over.

-Having your data sitting in a Microsoft data center, with its full James Bond style security, is much better than it being in a server on-premise protected by a locked door and the odd security camera.
+Having your data sitting in a Microsoft data centre, with its full James Bond style security, is much better than it being in a server on-premise protected by a locked door and the odd security camera.
 Cyber security is becoming a real issue, especially for charities, so it’s important to know that your data is being protected.
 You might have sensitive data like information regarding patients or clients that needs to be kept secure.

 We have summarised this blog up below in a slideshare for you to flick through.
 If you are a charity or non-profit organisation interested in embracing the benefits of the Cloud then please call 01675 469020 or email firstname.lastname@example.org.